copilot-code-optimizations/.github/profile/README.md

 During this preview period there is a current support for the followig developement environments:

-* **Visual Studio 17** or higher - https://github.com/copilot-code-optimizations/VS-Extension
+* **Visual Studio 17.9** and higher - https://github.com/copilot-code-optimizations/VS-Extension

 * **Visual Studio Code - INSIDERS** - https://github.com/copilot-code-optimizations/VS-Code-Extension